Skip to Main Content

 Image by Solidaria Garden

 Searching for existing systematic reviews on a topic related to your own research question can be a good place to start.
-These systematic reviews may provide a model for approaching your own review of the literature, including recommended search strategies and resources.
+These systematic reviews may provide a model for your own literature review, including recommended search strategies and resources.

-The following are links to online libraries of systematic reviews and evidence documents for health and other areas of policy-making.
+The following are links to online libraries of systematic reviews and evidence documents for health and other policy areas.

 Check the Search Strategy Used to Create the Systematic Reviews Subset on PubMed